 The hype surrounding the potential of IoT shows no sign of subsiding, and now it's morphing from a smart concept to reality - investment bank Goldman Sachs cites IoT as a $7tn opportunity by 2020.

-The 'smarts' are now on parade: smart cities with their smart grids and smart transportation systems and smart cars, all demonstrating the benefits of machine to machine (M2M) connectivity.
+The 'smarts' are now on parade: smart cities with their smart grids, smart transportation systems, all demonstrate the benefits of machine to machine (M2M) connectivity.

 Consistent connectivity is critical to how effectively these devices perform, and this connectivity relies on having the right network infrastructure in place.
-ALE is already involved with the communications and networking backbone of Gujarat International Finance Tec-City in India, a Smart City development that implements IoT at a fundamental level.
+As ALE has already been involved with the communications and networking backbone of Gujarat International Finance Tec-City in India, or the Bangkok Metropolitan Administration, smart cities that implement IoT at a fundamental level, our team is knowledgeable of essential network requirements for IoT readiness.

-There are four key network requirements to enable businesses to take full advantage of the transformations that the IoT will drive:
+From their expert recommendations, we took out four key network requirements to enable cities, their communities and businesses to take full advantage of the transformations that the IoT will drive:

 2. Consolidation is key